ramonamerong/Note-Comparer-Anki/README.md

 ## What to use Note Comparer for?
 ![Main window](/screenshots/main.jpg)
-The purpose of the addon is to compare notes for duplicates.
+<br>The purpose of the addon is to compare notes for duplicates.
 You can group notes based on their deck, note type or tag(s).
 You can then compare notes between the groups by specifying fields that need to match or by entering manual conditions yourself.
 Notes with either matching fields or fulfilling the conditions are seen as duplicates and you can then perform separate actions on them such as delete, (un)suspend and tagging.

 ## Manual conditions
 ![Advanced mode](/screenshots/advanced.jpg)
-When enabling 'Advanced mode', you can manually specificy conditions which determine whether notes from different groups are seen as duplicates.
+<br>When enabling 'Advanced mode', you can manually specificy conditions which determine whether notes from different groups are seen as duplicates.
 To that end, you have to specify which (parts of) fields much match in order for the notes to be seen as duplicates (field values = fields, in this context):
 <ul style='list-style-position: inside'>
   <li>